vrikodar/socksh/README.md

 *you may also change the number of proxies to add*

+                -fl --> file local adds the first 4 discovered proxies to local proxychains.conf file in current directory -fg --> file global adds the first 4 discovered proxies to global /etc/proxychains.conf file

-                # PLEASE REFER TO THE man.txt FILE PRESENT IN extras FOLDER IN THE REPOSITORY
+                # PLEASE REFER TO THE man.txt FILE PRESENT IN extras FOLDER IN THE REPOSITORY FOR MORE INFO